AI Proteins

 Series B in 2022

-Windgap Medical Inc. is a biotechnology company that specializes in the manufacture of compact epinephrine autoinjectors designed for the treatment of anaphylaxis, a severe allergic reaction.
-Established in 2011, the company is headquartered in Watertown, Massachusetts.
-Windgap Medical's innovative auto-injectors are filled with heat-stable epinephrine, which enhances the temperature resilience and shelf life of the medication.
-This feature allows healthcare providers to effectively administer epinephrine to patients experiencing acute allergy attacks, improving their chances of recovery during critical moments.
+Windgap Medical Inc. is a biotechnology company based in Massachusetts that specializes in the manufacture of compact epinephrine autoinjectors designed for the treatment of anaphylaxis, a severe allergic reaction.
+Established in 2011, the company develops innovative medical devices that are filled with heat-stable epinephrine, enhancing the temperature resilience and shelf life of the medication.
+These autoinjectors enable healthcare professionals to effectively administer epinephrine to patients experiencing acute allergy attacks, thereby improving treatment outcomes in critical situations.
+Windgap Medical is committed to addressing the needs of patients with severe allergies through its advanced drug delivery solutions.

 TechsoMed